Alien vs. Predator Central logo

 The Elder Predator from Alien vs. Predator

-In the annals of Predator lore, the elder Predators stand as leaders among Yautja tribes or clans.
+Elder Predators are senior Yautja with centuries of hunting experience, often serving as clan leaders, judges, or observers.
 With centuries of existence under their belts, they have weathered countless hunts and accumulated an abundance of trophies.
-Possessing wisdom beyond their younger counterparts, the elders often choose to observe hunts from the background, evaluating the proceedings.
+Possessing wisdom beyond their younger counterparts, elders often choose to observe hunts from the background and evaluate the proceedings.
 The first elder Predator appeared in the finale of Predator 2 as part of the Lost Tribe, while another made a memorable appearance in Alien vs. Predator.
 Both elders must bear witness to the demise of a younger Predator and bestow a trophy upon the surviving human.

 Ancient Predator